 Printed Joker (PJ)

 Printed jokers also serve the same purpose since you can use them to replace any other card to form sets and sequences.

 A♣ K♣ PJ J♣ - PJ has been used to form a sequence by replacing in it space of Q♣ .
 There this is an impure sequence using a printed joker.

 A♦ PJ A♣ A♥ - PJ has replaced A♠ to form a set of A♦ A♠ A♣ A♥

 Note: If the Printed Joker is randomly selected as the wild joker, then A’s of all suits will become wild jokers.
 I.e. A♦ A♠ A♣ A♥ automatically become the jokers.

-When you have arranged all the cards in your hand in proper sequences and/or sets, including one pure sequence, you need to declare the game by discarding one of your cards to the declaring Slot.
+When you have arranged all the cards in your hand in proper sequences and/or sets & meet all the guidelines of a valid declaration, you need to declare the game by discarding one of your cards to the Declaring Slot.
 After that, arrange your cards in proper sequences and/or sets to show them to your opponents and wait for them to show their hands.

 Note: Three identical Cards: when playing with three 52-card decks, the three cards of same rank and same suit are treated as pure sequence/run.
 For example: 9♥ 9♥ 9♥ and J♠ J♠ J♠.

 Example #1 Declaring with Pure Sequences and Sets

 A♥ K♥ Q♥ J♥| 2♣ 3♣ 4♣ | 5♦ 5♠ 5♥ | K♥ K♦ K♣